Ruen Brothers at Electrowerkz

 “The lads from Scunny want to hear a little bit of Roll Over Beethoven,” Rupert says with a smile.
 Chuck Berry’s iconic riff rings out and sets the crowd off into ecstasy.

 It’s refreshing to see an audience so enthused with such a retro sound, which might be a bit unoriginal but is certainly unlike anything else the Top 40 has to offer.
 Whether the band can overcome this initial novelty remains to be seen.
 The truly fantastic Aces does hint at something greater, so here’s hoping that as they progress, the band can begin to find its own voice.

-For further information about Ruen Brothers and news of future events visit here:
+For further information and future events visit Ruen Brothers’ website here.